romoloman/OCSInventory-Agent-Rework/README.md

 - Configuration directory, log file and data inventories are in the same directory : `C:\ProgramData\Agent-OCS`

-After installing the agent, there is a config forlder, and the file `inventory.json` inside.
+After installing the agent, there is a config forlder and the file `inventory.json` inside.

-In this file, there is the properties to configure the agent:
+In this file, there are properties to configure the agent:

 |    Property    |                                                                                        Description                                                                                        |
 |:--------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|